11 Best Places to Sell Used Furniture for Cash (and How to Make the Most Money)

 How to Get the Most When You Sell Used Furniture

+When preparing to sell your used furniture online, keep the potential buyer in mind.
+Make sure the furniture is clean and in good condition.
 If you’re selling a couch or other soft furniture, vacuum between the cushions and clean out any hair, crumbs, coins, etc.

 Make sure the photos are clear and there’s good lighting.
 Take close-ups of important details or any potential problem areas.
-Include photos from all different angles: front, back, and the sides.
+Include photos from all different angles: front, back, and sides.
 By being transparent and upfront, you have a better chance of attracting interest and getting your item sold.

-Write a Complete (and Accurate) Description
+Write a complete (and accurate) description

-Your item description is not the best place to embellish the truth.
 Try to be as factual and accurate as possible when writing out the description.
 Include important details that may be relevant such as a scratch, a special feature, or material details.
 Also, note if your piece was in a smoking home or a place with pets.

-Since many of the websites where you can sell used furniture are also search engines, use good keywords to describe each item thoroughly.
+Since many of the websites where you can sell furniture are also search engines, use good keywords to describe each item thoroughly.

 To be successful when it comes time to sell used furniture online, you need to be honest.
 Don’t fudge the truth or try to gloss over any potential problems when listing your item.
 Sooner or later, the buyer will find out and this could jeopardize your transaction.